Willie169/Android-Non-Root/README.md

 - [https://github.com/agnostic-apollo/Android-Docs/blob/master/en%2Fdocs%2Fapps%2Fprocesses%2Fphantom-cached-and-empty-processes.md](https://github.com/agnostic-apollo/Android-Docs/blob/master/en%2Fdocs%2Fapps%2Fprocesses%2Fphantom-cached-and-empty-processes.md).
 ---
 ## Termux Graphical Environment with VNC Server, and Fluxbox or Openbox Windows Manager, or XFCE, LXQt, or MATE Desktop Environment
-Read the tutorial about **Termux** in [Termux: a Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection).
 ### Enable the X11 Repository
 X11 packages are available in a separate APT repository.
 You can enable it by running the following command:
 ```